Aaron Frenkel: Health care

 Frenkel serves as chairman of the International Board of Trustees of Yad Sarah, the largest health and volunteer organization in Israel.

-In September 2017, Frenkel funded and donated The Frenkel Emergency Medical Center (FEMC), located at Yad Sarah Center in Jerusalem FEMC includes a medical imaging department, treatment rooms, laboratories and other facilities.
-This new emergency center handles hundreds of thousands of needy people.
+In September 2017, Frenkel established the Frenkel Emergency Medical Center (FEMC) at the Yad Sarah Center in Jerusalem.
+FEMC includes a medical imaging department, treatment rooms, laboratories, and other facilities.

-Frenkel has also supported the Sheba Medical Center and Tel Aviv Sourasky Medical Center and the Ezra LeMarpeh health support organization.
+Frenkel has supported the Sheba Medical Center, Tel Aviv Sourasky Medical Center, and Ezra LeMarpeh.

 Community

 Limmud FSU was founded in 2006, and Frenkel serves as its President.
 Limmud FSU engages young Russian-Jewish adults and empowers them to take ownership of their identity and connect with their communities through pluralistic, egalitarian volunteer-driven conferences of Jewish learning, culture and tradition.

 Frenkel, along with others, assisted in the rescue of athletes and asylum seekers from Afghanistan after it fell to Taliban rule.

 Personal life

 Frenkel is married to Maja Ruth Frenkel, they have 5 children.